 When the supply chain gets clogged up somewhere along the way—for example, at a port that can’t unload cargo ships fast enough—a “bottleneck” is created, and whatever’s stuck on the wrong side of the bottleneck can become more scarce and expensive on the other side, contributing to higher inflation.
 Economists currently see pandemic-created bottlenecks everywhere, from homebuilding and heating oil to car manufacturing.

 Stagflation is used to describe an economy that’s experiencing high inflation, high unemployment, and slowing economic growth, all at the same time.
 It’s unusual because inflation is supposed to occur when unemployment is low and the economy is growing.
-Whether the U.S. economy is entering a period of stagflation has been hotly debated lately, with the labor market and economy losing momentum even as this year’s inflation spike is forecast to last longer than expected.
+Some analysts have said recently that the U.S. economy could be entering a period of stagflation soon.